To edit, or not to edit.

 That is the question.

-Product photography is challenging for a lot of online craft sellers no matter what platform you’re selling on.
-Whether you’re selling on Etsy, Shopify, Amazon Handmade, BigCommerce or Wix, your product photos are important because they’re the first thing customers are going to see and decide whether to keep browsing your shop or not.
+Product photography is challenging for a lot of online craft sellers no matter what platform you’re selling on because your photos are the first thing a customer sees and will need to decide whether to click on your listing or keep browsing.

 The secret to great product photos is to first start out with a quality photo